 First of all, remain calm.

 The fast and worldwide spread of COVID-19 is real.
 However, there is a lot of misinformation out there about what should be done.
-We recommend you to only follow the latest government and Public Health guidelines from reputable sources such as these listed below to stay updated on the latest developments and make an informed decision about your daily movements and actions.
+We recommend you only follow the latest government and Public Health guidelines from reputable sources such as these listed below to stay updated on the latest developments and make an informed decision about your daily movements and actions.

 - Australian Government Department of Health – Coronavirus Health Alert